 6 hours of individual consultations with the instructor

-Guest speakers will visit the program to enrich the program with their professional perspectives.
+Between 4 and 6 guest speakers will visit the program to enrich the program with their professional perspectives.
 Established essayists will offer their advice on writing, revision, and submitting their work.
 Editors at leading journals and magazines will offer inside information on submitting to their publications and the publishing landscape for essays.
 (In the past, writers have included Brenda Miller, Neema Avishia, Michelle Bowdler, Dinty Moore and Grace Talusan, and editors from publications such as Ploughsha

 Party and reading

 The class will celebrate the completion of the nine-month program with a reading party.
 Each student will read a selection from work they produced in the program.
 Friends and family are invited, with refreshments and pre-/post-reading mingling.